daffainfo/ctf-writeup/DanteCTF 2023/Dumb Admin/README.md

 > The Admin coded his dashboard by himself.
 He's sure to be a pro coder and he's so satisfied about it.
 Can you make him rethink that?

 ## About the Challenge
-We have been given a website that contain an admin panel, looks like we need to bypass the panel
+We were given a website that contain an admin panel, looks like we need to bypass the panel

 ![preview](images/preview.png)